 - Studs Terkel Award for Media and Journalism: Single published articles or series, broadcast media, multimedia, and film

-- Constance Coiner Award for Best Dissertation: Completed dissertations
+- Constance Coiner Award for Best Dissertation: Completed dissertations only

-To be eligible, works must have been published (in the case of books or articles) or completed (in the case of films and dissertations) between January 1, 2016 and December 31, 2016.
+To be eligible, works must have been published (in the case of books or articles) or completed (in the case of films and dissertations) between January 1, 2019 and December 31, 2019.

-Nominations are due by January 20th 2017.
+Nominations are due no later than January 15, 2020.